Ayushlion8/nugget_rag_based_chatbot/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Mission & Value Proposition

-Our mission is to empower diners with fast, accurate insights about any restaurant’s offerings.
-Zomato Zenie transforms ambiguous questions into precise, actionable information—helping users decide where and what to eat with confidence.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Key Features

 - *Live Data Scraping:* Extracts restaurant name, location, menu items, descriptions, prices, dietary flags (vegetarian, vegan, gluten-free), spice levels, hours, and contact info using Playwright and BeautifulSoup.<br/>